MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 # Subsequent uploads

-Administrators need to do the following steps to upload (import) organizational data to Microsoft Viva Insights.
+Administrators can use the following steps for a subsequent upload (import) organizational data to Viva Insights in Workplace Analytics.
 Complete the steps after preparing the data as described in [Prepare organizational data](Prepare-organizational-data.md).

 >[!Important]
->Only follow these steps if this is **not** the first time you have uploaded organizational data to Viva Insights.
+>Only follow these steps if this is **not** the first time you have uploaded organizational data to Workplace Analytics.
 If this **is** the first time, follow the steps in [Upload organizational data (first upload)](upload-organizational-data-1st.md).

 ## Import tasks

-The task of importing organizational data has three parts:
+Importing organizational data requires the following tasks:

 1. [File upload](#file-upload)
 2. [Field mapping](#field-mapping)
 3. [Data validation](#data-validation)

 After you prepare the source data, you can upload the .csv file and map fields.
-After you map fields, Viva Insights validates the data.
+After you map fields, Workplace Analytics validates the data.
 When the data successfully validates, the overall data-import task is complete.
 If the data validation is not successful, you can choose from a few options that are described in [Validation fails](#validation-fails).

 <!-- NEED TO UPDATE WITH 3 DIFFERENT SCENARIOS - ASK MICHELE ### Video: Upload organizational data

-The user interface and navigation in recent releases of Viva Insights are different that what's shown in this video.
+The user interface and navigation in recent releases of Workplace Analytics are different that what's shown in this video.

 <iframe width="640" height="564" src="https://player.vimeo.com/video/282897809" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
 -->
 ## File upload

-In the following steps, you specify a .csv file to upload to Viva Insights.
+Use the following steps to upload (import) your organizational data as a .csv file into Workplace Analytics.

 **To select the file to upload**

-1. Open [Viva Insights](https://workplaceanalytics.office.com).
+1. Open [Workplace Analytics](https://workplaceanalytics.office.com).
 If prompted, enter your organizational credentials.
-2. In the left navigation pane, select **Data sources** > **Organizational data**.
-The **Upload history** area of this page shows the previous data uploads from your organization.
+2. Select **Data sources** > **Organizational data**.
-3. Select **New upload**.
+3. Select **Upload** to see your organization's **Upload history**, and then select **New upload**.
-4. On the **Upload** page, select **Name your upload**, and then type the name of your new upload file.
+4. In **Upload**, select **Name your upload**, enter a name, select **Add an optional description**, and then enter a description.
-5. Optionally, select **Add an optional description** and type a description of this upload.
-6. In **Select file**, choose **Select file**, select the .csv file with the new employee data you want to upload, and then select **Open** after reviewing the following **important upload considerations**:<a name="important-upload-considerations"></a>
+5. In **Select file**, choose **Select file**, select the .csv file with the new employee data you want to upload, and then select **Open** after reviewing the following **important upload considerations**:<a name="important-upload-considerations"></a>

    * The .csv file that you upload must be UTF-8 encoded.
    * Make sure that the file you are uploading is not open in a different program when you begin the upload process.